orlandocarnate/bamazon/README.md

 * [Easy Table module](https://www.npmjs.com/package/easy-table) Node module for formatting tables in the console.
 * [CLI table module](https://www.npmjs.com/package/cli-table) Another Table alternative for the CLI.

+## SQL Schema and Seeds for the product and department table

 ## How the storefront works
 ### `bamazonCustomer.js`
 This program starts with loading the screen with the current list of items available to buy.